Diferti/rose-rocket-assignment/README.md

 docker-compose exec postgres psql -U postgres -d shipment_quotes -c "SELECT PostGIS_version();"
 ```

+**Note:**
-**Note:** The database schema is automatically initialized when the container starts for the first time.
+- The database schema is automatically initialized when the container starts for the first time.
 The initialization scripts are located in `database/init/`.
+- Docker volumes persist data across container restarts.
+Use `npm run docker:reset` to completely wipe the database and start fresh (useful for testing or development).

 ## 💻 Usage